binyamin/binyam.in/src/pages/roadmap.md

 - code-block titles
 - make [/style](/style) page into a comprehensive styleguide
 - hebrew/french versions of site
+- auto-generate json/rss feeds for each collection (pagination?)
 <!-- aesthetics: home page's main content should be roughly centered on desktop -->

 This roadmap was inspired by [Marc Jenkins](https://marcjenkins.co.uk/roadmap/)